Did you ever give Snapchat Marketing a try?

 Yes, we have those too, and with a tutorial to get you started in a blink of an eye!

 Because Snapchat is so different from the other major popular social media sites most marketers are using, however, it can feel intimidating—marketers are unsure how to use the platform, how to connect with their audience, and what types of content they should be using.

-In this Snapchat guide, we’re going to break down everything you need to know about marketing on Snapchat, including why you should market on the platform, great examples of success on Snapchat, the demographics of its users, recommended strategies and best practices, and an in-depth tutorial for using its features and tracking results.
+In the first section of the guide, we’ll show you why you should market on the platform, great examples of success on Snapchat, the demographics of its users, recommended strategies and best practices, and an in-depth tutorial for using its features and tracking results.

 You can click here and go straight to the new content, or keep on reading and learn how to master the platform!

 Snapchat can officially be considered yet another platform that businesses and marketers can include in their marketing line-up; it’s time, for some, to cue the collective sigh.
 While this can feel overwhelming for some businesses (there are already plenty of sites and platforms that we have to keep up with), it’s always a good thing to have a platform that provides new opportunities and ways to connect with our target audience.